odennav/icinga-monitoring-alerting-system/README.md

 - Remote Hosts Monitoring Setup

-The LAMP stack is required to host Icinga2 stack.
+The LAMP stack is required in central server to host Icinga2 stack.

 -----